JetBrains/Qodana/topics/monorepo-project.md

 which reverses the above advantages and disadvantages.
 -->

-%instance% provides several [linters](linters.md), and each linter can inspect a specific set of programming languages.
-Because there is no linter that can inspect Java and JavaScript at the same time, %instance% needs to be run twice over the repository, once for each project.
+### The qodana.yaml file

-To configure %instance% for inspecting two projects, you need to create two separate [`qodana.yaml`](qodana-yaml.md) files. %instance% also expects `qodana.yaml` to be contained in the root folder.
-This means that before running %instance% on the project from the `backend/` folder, that project's `qodana.yaml` file needs to be copied to the root folder.
-If you run %instance% using [Docker](#Docker), you can copy files using the [`bootstrap`](before-running-qodana.md) configuration option in `qodana.yaml`, for example:
+To configure %product% for inspecting two projects, you need to create two separate [`qodana.yaml`](qodana-yaml.md) files. %product% also expects `qodana.yaml` to be contained in the root folder of the monorepo project.
+This means that before running %product% on the project from the `backend/` folder, that project's `qodana.yaml` file needs to be copied to both the root folder and the `frontend/` folder.
+If you plan to run %product% using [Docker](#Run+Qodana), you can copy files using the [`bootstrap`](before-running-qodana.md) configuration option in `qodana.yaml`, for example:

 <!--
 Implementation note: qodana.yaml is read by several programs: